 Truck Drivers Get to See the Country

 While your time on the clock will be spent on the highway, many truck drivers will set their breaks in parts of the country they want to visit—and some drivers recall stopping to see college and pro football games, NASCAR races, and more.
+Additionally, you will be able to choose your own hours including where you take breaks.
+This makes the job even more rewarding and unique.
+A career in the trucking industry is not just fulfilling in pay, but in experiences as well.
 You’ll probably visit places you haven’t heard of.
 And if you’re taking on a new route, you might discover something unexpected.
+What better career than to be able to travel the country, gaining new experiences?
 There are very few other careers where you get paid to travel.

 Truck Drivers Have Tons of Work Opportunities